709519923/AudioRecognition/README.md

 ## Report：LSTM Model for Audio Recognition

-When I first change the code and run it successfully, the result shown as following:
+When I firstly change the code and run it successfully, the result was shown as following:

 Epoch = 400, training on
 **Hardware:** Lenovo Thinkpad Gen5 without GPU